spandana200/Networksecurity_PA0/README.md

 - Download/Clone the repository.
 - Navigate into the repository.
-- To run the project use python manage.py runserver in terminal of VS Code
+- To run the project use python manage.py runserver in terminal.